LlmLaraHub/docs-vitepress/docs.md

   * Upload files (PDF, PPT, Text etc)
   * Send in data as emails (the system can query an email box or you can forward to it)
   * Send in data via a webhooks (Create for GitHub data)
+  * WebPage Source - here you can enter a list of URLs for the system to get the data from

 ### Trasnformers